crestenstclair/crestendotpizza/src/pages/blog/2018-10-24-pardon-the-mess.md

 tags:
   - under_construction
 ---
 Welcome to Cresten St.Clair's pizza world.
-Enjoy your stay.
+Enjoy your stay!

+I'm currently cleaning up the netlify default stuff, but so far Netlify and GatsbyJS look AMAZING!